GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/fedcm/index.md

-[FedCM (Federated Credential Management)](/docs/privacy-sandbox/fedcm/) is a proposal for a privacy-preserving approach to federated identity services (such as "Sign in with&nbsp;...")  where users can log into sites without sharing their personal information with the identity service or the site.
+[FedCM (Federated Credential Management)](/docs/privacy-sandbox/fedcm/) is a proposal for a privacy-preserving approach to federated identity services (such as "Sign in with...")  where users can log into sites without sharing their personal information with the identity service or the site.